 Suing medical professionals is still difficult (as it should be) and the growing number of claims against the NHS for clinical negligence isn’t a sign that suing medical professionals has become easier, it is just the result of all the failures which the NHS’s own Medical Director has highlighted.
 The NHS could easily introduce simple systems and low-cost devices which would save lives as well as money, if only a long-term view was taken.
 To do so, the NHS must be properly funded.

 With our head office in Harrogate, North Yorkshire, but with three virtual offices in York, Manchester and London, we at Truth Legal are already serving clients nationally.
-If you would like a free, confidential and no-obligation consultation regarding a potential medical negligence claim, please complete our 60-second claim form and we will be in contact with you.
+If you would like a free, confidential and no-obligation consultation regarding a potential medical negligence claim, please contact us.